 Varn Wood Pellets supplies wood fiber to pellet mill located in Hoboken, Georgia.
-The company sources sawmill residuals from its sawmill located in Hoboken, GA and previously sourced a very small amount of wood flour from a nearby pellet mill.
-This mill has closed and will not be supplying any material to the Company.
-The Company only sources material from its sawmill.
+The company sources sawmill residuals from its sawmill located in Hoboken, GA and a small amount of residual material from nearby sawmills.
 Pine is only genus utilized.

-Inputs: Approximately 51% of the input material is SFI and ATFS certified (both PEFC endorsed) and the remaining is PEFC controlled.
+Inputs: Approximately 50% of the input material is SFI and ATFS certified (both PEFC endorsed) and the remaining is PEFC controlled.